wuyou22s/Diptych/readme.md

 <!-- ![](assets/teaser.png) -->

-Code implementation of "Large-Scale Text-to-Image Model with Inpainting is a Zero-Shot Subject-Driven Image Generator" [[Link](https://arxiv.org/pdf/2411.15466)]
+Unofficial code implementation of "Large-Scale Text-to-Image Model with Inpainting is a Zero-Shot Subject-Driven Image Generator" [[Link](https://arxiv.org/pdf/2411.15466)]

 <!-- Will appear at CVPR 2024! -->